rsheldiii/rp2040-business-card/README.md

 I gotta be honest, even with these tricks I'm not great at this.
 It's best to get the solder all in one smooth motion but I always need to come back and do another go-round.
 Luckily you can still do some manual fixup if your solder job is uh... less than ideal.

 Counter-intuitively, I find that power is everything when you're doing fixup drag-soldering like this.
 The more amps your soldering iron can push out, the better.
-My hakko fx888d is a little beefier than my pinecil and that makes all the difference in how easy it is to fix solder bridges.
+My Hakko FX888D is a little beefier than my Pinecil and that makes all the difference in how easy it is to fix solder bridges.
 Also be sure to select a tip that can actually get into the space between the PCB and the component!

 # Flashing / Programming

 OK, you're now the proud owner of a custom-built PCB.
 Nobody else in the _world_ has a device like this in their hands, which can be kind of daunting.
 Like, forget Doom, how do I even get _any_ program on this device?

 Luckily that's pretty easy, you boot the sucker up and press the boot button and wham bam thank you mam, bob's your uncle bessie's your aunt, you've got a USB mass storage device you can _copy_ your program onto!
-I cannot tell you how much of a mind-blown moment I had the first time I plugged in a raspberry pi pico and saw this.
+I cannot tell you how much of a mind-blown moment I had the first time I plugged in a Raspberry Pi Pico and saw this.
 This USB firmware is _embedded into the board_, it's basically impossible to brick.
 It's amazing.
 I'm so sick of programming headers and weird little boot rituals and all that junk, I want every microcontroller to use this bootloader.

 The first program you should chuck on your PCB is the led blink example from the rp2040 datasheet, but that's boring, so we're going to head on over to the rp2040-doom-lcd github page and download us some Doom firmware.
 If you don't have your own PCB that's ok, there are a couple off-the-shelf boards that are supported as well, like the [Lilygo TT-Go T-display](https://www.aliexpress.us/item/3256803094729227.html), or these tiny little unnamed [0.42 inch RP2040 boards](https://www.aliexpress.us/item/3256805864747243.html).
 If you find another board that uses one of the [supported screens](https://github.com/rsheldiii/rp2040-doom-LCD/tree/rp2040/src/pico/pico-screens/screens), it should be relatively simple to get it up and running as well.

 So you download your uf2 file, put your PCB into boot mode, chuck that sucker in the folder aaaand... nothing? well, _almost_ nothing. you should see the LED flash just a tiny bit when you plug things in, which probably indicates that you forgot to place the level code in memory.
-For testing purposes you can download the shareware version of doom free of charge; to grab the full game file, the easiest way is to pay for it on Steam; the number the shareware file gives you is out of order, unfortunately.
+For testing purposes you can download the shareware version of doom free of charge. to grab the full game file, the easiest way is to pay for it on Steam; the 1-800 number the shareware file gives you is out of order, unfortunately.
 Once you've followed the instructions about how to shrink and load the level file into memory using picotool, _now_ you're ready for the moment of truth.

 ![(image of doom playing on PCB)](images/success.png)